 Chilean Music in Germany: Jesuit Institutions Preserving Culture

-In February 2026, the music program at the University of Alberto Hurtado, located in Chile, collaborated with the Franz Liszt Conservatory of Weimar, Germany, to bring Indigenous Chilean music to Germany.
+In February 2026, the Music Institute from Universidad Alberto Hurtado (UAH), located in Chile, collaborated with the Franz Liszt Conservatory of Weimar, Germany, to bring Chilean art song to Germany.
 This event strengthened inter-regional ties, and reaffirmed UAH’s promise to promote intercultural dialogue and understanding through music.

-AHU and the Franz Liszt Conservatory have worked together for six years.
-As part of this collaboration, the Conservatory and AHU offer exchange programs with music courses for their students, with many students’ tuition being covered by the Ibáñez Atkinson Foundation.
-In early 2025, members of the Conservatory visited AHU and were fascinated by the Chilean music that was performed with German lyrics.
-After this visit, the Conservatory communicated with Gonzalo Cuadra and Gonzalo Simonetti, professors at the Music Institute of AHU.
+UAH and the Franz Liszt Conservatory have worked together for six years.
+As part of this collaboration, the Conservatory and UAH offer exchange programs with music courses for their students, with many students’ tuition being covered by the Ibáñez Atkinson Foundation.
+In early 2025, members of the Conservatory visited UAH and were fascinated by the Chilean music that was performed with German lyrics.
+After this visit, the Conservatory communicated with Gonzalo Cuadra and Gonzalo Simonetti, professors at the UAH Music Institute.

 The product of this collaboration was a historic concert at the Conservatory, dedicated entirely to Chilean art song.
-To prepare for this event, the Conservatory created a new course that focused entirely on Latin American Music.
-Students studied the careers of Latin American composers like Leni Alexander, Carmela Mackenna, Alfonso Montecino, and more.
+In preparation for this event, the Weimar Conservatory dedicated an entire semester to the study of Chilean art songs, as part of a course that explores the tradition of this genre in various countries and which, on this occasion, was dedicated for the first time to a Latin American country.
+Through this course, the students were introduced to and learned about the lives and music of Chilean composers such as Carmela Mackenna, Alfonso Montecinos, Federico Heinlein, and Alfonso Leng, among others.
 For many students, this was their first contact with Latin American music in an institutional setting.

 As part of the program, Cuadra and Simonetti conducted specialized classes and talks.
 These masterclasses supported the training process prior to the concert but also gave the Conservatory students the opportunity to learn about Latin American musical history and art from Latin American professors.
 These sessions brought together eight singers and four pianists from six countries, who spent the semester preparing the program that was presented to the German audience.